ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 	1. Where to Insert LoRA:
 	•	TorsionBERT: good idea to freeze base, add LoRA to attention or feed-forward layers.
 	•	Pairformer trunk: same approach.
-	•	Diffusion model: only if it’s large or pre-trained; else train from scratch if it’s modest in size.
+	•	Diffusion model: only if it's large or pre-trained; else train from scratch if it's modest in size.
 	2. Single vs. Multi-Loss:
 	•	Typically combine angle-level supervision with final 3D loss, to stabilize training.
 	3. Optional Stage C:
 	•	The partial 3D from MP-NeRF is differentiable; backprop can refine angles.
-But if it’s inaccurate or slow, skip it and let diffusion handle raw 3D from noise.
+But if it's inaccurate or slow, skip it and let diffusion handle raw 3D from noise.
 	4. Computational Efficiency:
 	•	We freeze 95% of parameters in TorsionBERT, Pairformer, and (optionally) Diffusion.
 We only train a small set of LoRA adapter parameters.
 This keeps VRAM usage manageable.